FWuermse/grw/docs/proof.typ

 #theorem()[When the algorithm $mono("Rew")_rho (t : tau)$ provides a proof for $?_r space t space u$ where $?_r$ is of type $mono("relation") space tau$ and $t != u$ for any given $tau$ and $rho$, then the modified algorithm $mono("ORew")_rho (t, ?_r)$ provides either *(1)* a proof for $?_r space t space u$ if the relation inference $?_r$ succeeds (see @updatedalgo) or *(2)* otherwise a proof of $?_r' space t space u$ where $?_r' : mono("relation" space tau)$ is a fresh metavariable of the same type $mono("relation") space tau$.
 If $t = u$, the $mono("ORew")$ algorithm with the same arguments returns just the flag `identity` whereas the $mono("Rew")$ algorithm provides a proof $p : ?_r space t space t$ *(3)*.] <theorem1>

+#pagebreak()

 #proof()[We proceed with structural induction over the term $t$.
-The cases for lambda, pi, and arrow only differ by the additional status field.
+The cases for lambda, Pi, and arrow only differ by the additional status field.
 It suffices to show that applying a proof of identity ($?_r space t space t$) is equivalent to leaving $t$ unchanged *(3)*.
 The application case can be proven by induction over the application subterms $e_0 space dots space e_n$.
 We start with the base case $n = 2$ (a function with one argument) and have to consider the three cases (identity, success), (success, identity), and (identity, identity) under the assumption that the case (success, success) is not possible for a binary well-formed Lean application.
 This is because for any $f space e$, the types $f : sigma_0 -> dots -> sigma_n -> tau$ and $e : sigma_0$ cannot be the same, thus cannot both unify.
 For simplicity we denote the left-hand side of the rewrite theorem $rho$ as $rho_"lhs"$ in the following cases:

 - *$"Case binary application with " n = 2 space (e_0 space e_1)$*

   - *Case $e_0 space e_1$ with $rho : r space e_0 space u$*

-    This is the base case for our induction over function application arguments where the function unifies and the only argument does not.
+    This is the base case for our induction over function application arguments where the function unifies and the argument $e_1$ does not.

     *Proof Resulting from Rew:*\
     Given the outputs $r_e_0 : mono("relation") alpha -> tau$, $u : alpha -> tau$, and $p_e_0 : r_e_0 space e_0 space u$ of $mono("Rew")_rho (e_0)$ and the given outputs $r_e_1 : mono("relation") alpha$ and $p_e_1 : space r_e_1 space e_1 space e_1$ of $mono("Rew")_rho (e_1)$ the main invocation $mono("Rew"_rho) (e_0 space e_1)$ combines the proofs and carrier relations into a final proof of $r_tau (e_0 space e_1) space (u space e_1)$ where $r_tau$ is of type `relation` $tau$.
 We show the full Lean term including its type and all implicit arguments for all cases to highlight the well-formed composition of the proof terms: